Attaching or adding links to external files and images

 Many text box areas in Corsizio allow you to format the content using a simple rich-text Editor or using Markdown formatting and basic HTML.
 These major content areas include:

 When you need to show or attach a file to any of the above-mentioned text areas, such as images, videos, or documents, you can do so using links to external files hosted on other public document storage services, like Google Drive, Dropbox, iCloud, Cloudup, your own website's file storage, or any other cloud storage service that allows you to host a file and get a public link to it.
-Most of the time, just having a link to the external resource on the web is sufficient enough for a user to navigate to.
+Most of the time, just having a link to the external resource on the web is sufficient enough for a user to navigate to it.

 Note: Corsizio does not host files like PDFs, images, videos, or other documents on its platform, but you have complete flexibility to link to any document or web page accessible publicly on the internet.
 Some file hosting services will even provide a unique URL to your document that only someone who has the URL would be able to access.